rpatil524/Community-Notebooks/Notebooks/How_to_Find_GDC_File_Locations.md

 not yet available in the ISB-CGC WebApp or as BigQuery tables.
 This also means that the data sets can’t be used with the ISB-CGC API’s.
 The metadata tables can help you find which data sets are available in GDC along with their locations and available file and sequencing types.
+The available metadata tables along with other data sets and tables from ISB-CGC can be explored without login with the [ISB-CGC BigQuery Table Searcher](https://isb-cgc.appspot.com/bq_meta_search/).

 This notebook has been designed to keep itself up to date when new metadata tables releases as new data sets are added to GDC or updated